I can’t believe it’s over.

 My bank account is going to take a hammering in Australia.
 The price difference between the two countries is quite staggering.
-It is easily possible to have an amazing life in Thailand for under $1000/month.
+It’s easily possible to have an great life in Thailand for under $1000/month.
 Eating out for every meal, a scooter to ride around on, movies, drinks, travel, the lot.
-If I didn’t have family in Melbourne my two weeks back there could easily cost as much as two months in Thailand.
+If I didn’t have family in Melbourne, my two weeks back there could easily cost as much as two months in Thailand.
 There’s just no comparison.

 I am completely, hopelessly in love with Thai food.
 The soups, the curries, the desserts.
-The uniquely delicate blends of tastes and heat that you just don’t find outside the country.
-I could happily survive on a diet of khao soy and mango sticky rice.
-I never would, of course, because that would mean missing out on all the other incredible options that are served up on the streets and in the restaurants every day.
+The uniquely delicate blends of tastes and heat you just don’t find outside the country.
+I could happily survive on a diet of khao soi and mango sticky rice.
+I never would, of course, because that would mean missing out on all the other incredible options served up on the streets and in the restaurants every day.

 I can’t identify many of the things I put in my mouth here, but it really doesn’t matter.
 I know they’re going to be wonderful.
 They always are.
 My stomach is crying already.

-Away from the tourist hotbeds in the south, Thai people are among the friendliest I have ever met.
+Away from the tourist hotbeds in the south, Thai people are among the friendliest I’ve ever met.
 The smiles and laughter are infectious, the willingness to help a stranger remarkable after having spent a lifetime in the West.
-Thailand markets itself as the ‘Land of Smiles’, and I’d always assumed that was just a cliché until I lived here for a few months.
+Thailand markets itself as the ‘Land of Smiles’, that I’d always assumed was just a cliché until I lived here for a few months.

 I enjoy hot weather.
 I don’t enjoy cold weather.